itshendson/Computer-Science-Courses/Big-O Notation/Big-O Fundamentals.md

 ## O(log n)
-How many times do we recursively call ourselves?
+When we recursively call ourselves.
+A BST is O(log n)
 ```
 function logFunc(n) {
 	if (n === 0) return;